 The per vehicle penalty for the PSIP violations involved in this case is a maximum of \$500.00 per vehicle per violation per year.
-The penalty obtained for the PSIP violations involved in this case is \$3,000.00 for eight violations involving four vehicles, or \$375.00 per vehicle per violation.
+The penalty obtained for the PSIP violations involved in this case is \$9,900.00 for PSIP violations involving 18 vehicles.

-The penalty was discounted due to financial hardship and based on the fact that this was a first time violation and the violator made diligent efforts to comply and to cooperate with the investigation.
+The penalty was discounted based on the fact that this was a first time violation and the violator made diligent efforts to comply and to cooperate with the investigation.